binhnguyennus/awesome-scalability/README.md

 * [Web Scalability for Startup Engineers](https://www.goodreads.com/book/show/23615147-web-scalability-for-startup-engineers)
 * [Scalability Rules: 50 Principles for Scaling Web Sites](http://scalabilityrules.com/)

 #### *This project is created by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors).
-It is decidated to late night programmers who sacrifice their personal life at work!
+It is dedicated to late night programmers who sacrifice their personal life at work!
 If you see a link here that is no longer maintained or is not a good fit, please submit a pull request!
 Thank you and all the best :heart:*